danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_5.markdown

 {% highlight ruby %}
 function dump ()
 {
-sudo airodump-ng $wifi;
+sudo airodump-ng $atp;
 }
 {% endhighlight %}

 Now we need to create a new adapter to tunnel out traffic to and we need to include a series of firewall rules to redirect our traffic.
 Explaining these rules will require an entire tutorial series on their own.
 For now, just copy and paste them

 Note: The environment variable will not pass in the destination argument.
-Replace 192.168.1.4 with your own IP.

 {% highlight ruby %}
 function route ()